oscal-compass/compliance-trestle-ssp-demo/acme_platform_ssp.md

 The organization:

-- \[a\] Develops, documents, and disseminates to organization-defined personnel or roles:
+- \[a.\] Develops, documents, and disseminates to executives:

-  - \[1\] An access control policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and
+  - \[1.\] An access control policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and
-  - \[2\] Procedures to facilitate the implementation of the access control policy and associated access controls; and
+  - \[2.\] Procedures to facilitate the implementation of the access control policy and associated access controls; and

-- \[b\] Reviews and updates the current:
+- \[b.\] Reviews and updates the current:

-  - \[1\] Access control policy organization-defined frequency; and
+  - \[1.\] Access control policy monthly; and
-  - \[2\] Access control procedures organization-defined frequency.
+  - \[2.\] Access control procedures weekly.